 - Delivery charges – The cost to deliver electricity to you, maintain the poles and wires, and address power outages.

 - Supply charges – The cost of the electricity you use.

-The Natick Electricity Aggregation Program will impact only the supply charge portion of your Eversource electricity bill.
-Eversource’s delivery charges are not impacted by your participation in the Natick Electricity Aggregation program.
+The Natick Electricity Aggregation Program will impact only the Supply portion of your Eversource electric bill.
+Eversource’s delivery charges are not impacted by your participation in the Natick Electricity Aggregation Program.

-As a participant in the Natick Electricity Aggregation Program, you will see two changes on your Eversource electricity bill:
+As a participant in the Natick Electricity Aggregation Program, you will see two changes on your Eversource electric bill:

-- Natick’s electricity supplier, Direct Energy, will be listed on your bill as your electricity supplier
+- Natick’s electricity supplier will be listed on your bill as your electricity supplier.

-- Eversource will use the Natick Electricity Aggregation Program price to calculate the supply charge portion of your electricity bill instead of their own Basic Service price.
+- Eversource will use the Natick Electricity Aggregation Program price to calculate the Supply portion of your electric bill instead of their own Basic Service price.